-Our directors, officers, and principal stockholders beneficially own approximately 36% of our outstanding voting securities.
+Our directors, officers, and principal stockholders beneficially own approximately 35% of our outstanding common stock.
 Accordingly, our executive officers, directors, and principal stockholders will have the ability to exert substantial influence over the election of our Board of Directors and the outcome of issues submitted to our stockholders.